Rikki Fulton: Career

 Fulton began his professional acting career as a straight actor, mostly appearing in repertory theatre and BBC Radio, including The Gowrie Conspiracy in 1947.
 He also maintained a secondary job in the stationery business with his brothers.
 When the bank pulled money from their enterprise, however, Fulton gave his full attention to his acting career.

 In the early 1950s, Fulton moved to London and became the compère of The Show Band Show, working alongside the likes of singer Frank Sinatra.
 After a short period, Fulton returned to Scotland to perform for Howard & Wyndham Ltd in pantomime from 1956 at the Alhambra Theatre, Glasgow with Jimmy Logan and Kenneth McKellar followed by the "Five Past Eight" summer revues with Stanley Baxter and Fay Lenore.

+In 1957 he appeared, with Tommy Steele, as the Dame in the pantomime Goldilocks and the Three Bears at the Royal Court Theatre, Liverpool.
+His 1958 pantomime appearance was in Sinbad The Sailor at the Alhambra Theatre, Glasgow In 1959 he appeared again in Sinbad The Sailor, with Reg Varney at the King's Theatre, Edinburgh.

-In 1960, he headlined in the new Scottish pantomime "A Wish for Jamie," with Kenneth McKellar and Fay Lenore, which premiered at the Alhambra Theatre Glasgow, and in its sequel "A Love for Jamie," which ran for three consecutive winters.
+In 1960, he headlined in the new Scottish pantomime "A Wish for Jamie," with Kenneth McKellar, Fay Lenore and Reg Varney, which premiered at the Alhambra Theatre Glasgow, and in its sequel "A Love for Jamie," which ran for three consecutive winters.
 He starred in pantomime and Five Past Eight in Edinburgh and Aberdeen.
 While working at the King's Theatre, Edinburgh, Fulton met comedian Jack Milroy.
 Together they created a stage double act named "Francie and Josie", two Teddy Boys from Glasgow.
 In one of his first forays into television, Fulton brought the act to television in 1962's Scottish Television series, The Adventures of Francie and Josie.
 The series established both Fulton and Milroy as household names in Scotland.
 In 1970 and 1989, they were jointly named Scotland's "Light Entertainers of the Year".
 In 1977, Fulton produced "The Scotched Earth Show" with Gordon Menzies for the BBC.
 Menzies later produced Fulton's most popular sketch series, Scotch and Wry.